1. Statement

 6.1 Legal requirements

 Ashbourne is legally required to maintain admissions and attendance registers.
 All students, regardless of age, must be on both registers.
-All data on attendance is recorded electronically and backed up; attendance data is kept for three years.
+All data on attendance is recorded electronically and backed up; attendance data is kept for six years.

 Admissions register